The Ultimate Guide to Budapest: The Perfect Starting Port for Your Danube River Cruise

 - Nov 13, 2023

-Budapest, the capital of Hungary, is a fascinating city and my favorite in Europe.
-Having personally explored this incredible destination before embarking on multiple Danube River cruises, It is the ultimate starting point for a milestone celebration or romantic European vacation.
+Budapest is my favorite city in all of Europe and one of the most mesmerizing capitals.
+I have personally explored this incredible destination before embarking on multiple Danube River cruises.
+It is the ultimate starting point for a milestone celebration or romantic European vacation.

 Divided by the sparkling Danube River, the city is a gorgeous merger of two distinct sides: the historic, hilly "Buda" and the vibrant, flat "Pest."
 Budapest is known for its architecture, healing springs, and history.
 While the official language of Hungary is Hungarian, you can easily converse in English in most tourist areas.
-Whether you are extending your stay pre- or post-river cruise, or visiting on a land tour, here are the must do experience.
+Whether you are extending your vacation with a customized pre or post river cruise stay, or exploring the region on a private land tour, these are the essential experiences you cannot afford to miss.

 Historical landmarks